-• Diagnostic Procedure Manuals.
+• Diagnostic Procedure Manuals

-Filled with diagrams, charts and detailed illustrations, these practical manuals make it easy for students and technicians to find and fix problems on computer-controlled vehicle systems and features.
-They show exactly how to find and correct problems the first time, using step-by-step troubleshooting and driveability procedures, proven diagnostic tests and a complete list of all tools and equipment.
+Diagnostic Procedure Manuals are filled with diagrams, charts and detailed illustrations.
+These practical manuals make it easy for students and technicians to find and fix problems on computer-controlled vehicle systems and features.
+They show exactly how to find and correct problems the first time, using step-by-step troubleshooting and drivability procedures, proven diagnostic tests and a complete list of all tools and equipment.

-• Owner's Manuals.
+• Owner's Manuals

-These manuals have been prepared with the assistance of service and engineering specialists to acquaint you with specific Chrysler group vehicles.
+These Owner's Manuals have been prepared with the assistance of service and engineering specialists to acquaint you with specific DaimlerChrysler Corporation vehicles.
 Included are starting, operating, emergency and maintenance procedures as well as specifications, capabilities and safety tips.

-Call Toll Free at:
+Call toll free at: